gluonMaster/ValidationBaseChanges/PROJECT_STRUCTURE.md

 1. Opens Suprime file
 2. Runs `LoadPendingChanges` → Imports from pre_tblKartei, generates GrossGeschichte
+3. **Chooses report mode:**
+   - **Mode A:** Show all history events in date range
+   - **Mode B:** Show only last change per ID in date range
-3. Reviews changes in GrossGeschichte sheet
+4. Reviews changes in GrossGeschichte sheet
-4. Marks each record in column U:
+5. Marks each record in column X:
    - `Approved` → Move to tblKartei
-   - `Declined` → Move to decl_tblKartei (with comment)
+   - `Declined` → Move to decl_tblKartei (with comment in column Y)
-5. Runs `SyncDecisions` → Processes all decisions
+6. Runs `SyncDecisions` → Processes all decisions
+   - In Mode A: If multiple blocks exist for same ID, only the decision from the last event is applied
+   - In Mode B: Only one block per ID exists by design

 ---